 Do you do any custom shoes?

-LaDuca Shoes offers Custom Shoes for Shows and Special Occasions.
+Yes.
+LaDuca Shoes offers Custom Shoes for Weddings, Shows and Special Occasions.
 It usually takes Custom Shoes about 6-8 weeks to be made.
 All Custom Orders are Final Sale.
-Please contact our store to schedule an appointment for all Custom Shoes.
+Please call ahead to schedule an appointment for all Custom Shoes @ 212 586 2079.

 LaDuca shoes are fit off standard US street shoe sizing.
 When someone first puts the shoe on you want a snug fit in the width and toes to lie flat and reach the end of the shoe.
 The shoes loosen up as they are worn.
 Creasing across the toe box indicates the need for a wider width in the shoe.
 The shoes should be snug but not tight, LaDuca shoes should never start off painful but there should be no additional length in the shoe.